MnRI is currently waiving GRE requirements for all M.S. in Robotics applicants.

-- The Master's in Robotics program is very interdisciplinary in nature, and we look forward to accepting a wide variety of research interests and backgrounds.
-Regardless, a bachelor's degree in a robotics-related field is required (mechanical engineering, electrical engineering, biomedical engineering, computer science, aerospace engineering, bioproducts and biosystems engineering, etc.) to ensure that our applicants are ready for the program.
+- The Master's in Robotics program is interdisciplinary, and we look forward to accepting various research interests and backgrounds.
+A bachelor's degree in a robotics-related field is required (mechanical engineering, electrical engineering, biomedical engineering, computer science, aerospace engineering, bioproducts, biosystems engineering, etc.) to ensure that our applicants are ready for the program.

-- You must upload a current resume or CV in the online application.
+- You must upload a current resume or CV to the online application.

 - Personal Statement

 - A short description of research interests and technical background is required in the online application.
 Please write about why you are interested in this specific program, what you have done so far that would make you a good fit, and how completing the program would align with your future career plans.
-Be sure to include your top three areas of interest in the robotics research field.
+Be sure to state your top three areas of interest in the robotics research field.

-- The online application requires you to submit a scanned, unofficial copy of your transcript from each college or university that you have attended.
-If you are accepted into the M.S. in Robotics program and you decide to enroll, you will be required to submit one official copy of each transcript.
+- The online application requires you to submit a scanned, unofficial copy of your transcript from each college or university you have attended.
+If you are accepted into the M.S. in Robotics program and decide to enroll, you must submit one official copy of each transcript.

 - GRE scores

 - GRE scores are NOT currently required for admission.
-However, you can still enter your GRE scores in the online application—if you choose to do so, please upload your score report with your transcripts.
+However, you can still enter your GRE scores in the online application—if you choose, please upload your score report with your transcripts.

 - Letters of Recommendation

-- There is not a minimum requirement for a number of Letters of Rec.
+- There is no minimum number requirement of Letters of Rec.
 Ideally, the program would like to see two letters from your teachers or supervisors who are familiar with your work.
-Only letters submitted from official University/employer e-mail addresses will be considered; letters submitted from personal e-mail addresses (e.g. @gmail) will not be considered.
+Only letters submitted from official University/employer e-mail addresses will be considered; letters submitted from personal e-mail addresses (e.g., @gmail) will not be considered.